werf/actions/README.md

 ### Custom container repository

-The user can use an arbitrary container repository specifying the `WERF_REPO` and `WERF_REPO_CONTAINER_REGISTRY` environment variables and perform authorization yourself.
+The user can use an arbitrary container repository specifying the `WERF_REPO` and `WERF_REPO_CONTAINER_REGISTRY` environment variables and perform authorization himself.
 For instance, steps for GCR:

 ```yaml
 - name: Login to GCR